 Having a full-length orchestral ninety minute score, subsequently recorded at Skywalker Sound by the San Francisco Ballet Orchestra under the baton of Martin West, this new Story Ballet adaptation of the Mark Twain classic was conceived and composed by Yeston in three Acts, for the Kansas City Ballet.
 Choreographed by William Whitener, with costumes by Holly Hynes, it premiered October 14, 2011 to inaugurate the opening of Kansas City, Missouri’s new Kauffman Center For The Performing Arts.
-(In addition the First Act is shaped as a stand-alone 28 minute Story Ballet all on its own - see Contact to inquire for details.)
+(In addition the First Act is shaped as a stand-alone 28 minute Story Ballet all on its own - see The Maury Yeston Collection to inquire for details.)

 “As if out of a Norman Rockwell painting…the music by composer Maury Yeston is Americana to the point where you almost expect George Gershwin to be nodding along in approval.” - Kansas City Star